01767 260769

 Who are your main influences?

-There are many wildlife photographers whose work I have admired over the years.
-Among my predecessors, I would have to include Art Wolfe, Jim Brandenburg, and Hannu Hautala.
-Among my contemporaries, Laurie Campbell, Jan Töve and Klaus Nigge.
-It’s also vital to stay fresh and to keep an eye on the next generation of talent, and I have been particularly impressed by the work of Vincent Munier, Sandra Bartocha and Orsolya Haarberg.
+There are many wildlife photographers whose work I have admired over the years, and I’m constantly trying to refresh my ideas and influences.
+That must involve stepping out of your comfort zone from time to time, and most definitely includes keeping an eye on the work of much younger photographers.
 Inspiration comes from many sources though, including photographers working in other genres, not to mention painters, musicians, writers, etc. Drink it all in!

 How did you get started in wildlife photography?